More talent than a room full of Oscars hopefuls.

 We do not pay screening fees on submitted films.
-By submitting to the Utah Film Festival and Awards you waive any screening fees during the run of the festival to a live theater audience.
+By submitting to the Utah Film Festival you waive any screening fees during the run of the festival to a live theater audience.

 Award Announcements & Promotion

-Finalists will be announced in March and the winners will be announced at an awards ceremony in Utah in April 2021.
-The Impact Award will be announced at that time.
+Finalists will be announced in March and the winners will be announced at an awards ceremony in Utah in April 2022.

 Press releases will be sent to international wire services and to the trades.
 A laureate will be sent to winning contacts following the awards presentation.
-Utah Film Award® winners may refer in advertising and publicity to the fact that they are a Utah Film Award ® winner and, for one year after the award was bestowed, may use a replica of the Utah Film Award ® award or the Utah Film Award ® logo in such advertising.
+Utah Film Festival® winners may refer in advertising and publicity to the fact that they are a Utah Film Festival ® winner and, for one year after the award was bestowed, may use a replica of the Utah Film Festival ® award or the Utah Film Festival ® logo in such advertising.
 A ® registration mark must accompany the use of the award.